 We use the system devised by the Marine Conservation Society (MCS) so our scores are comparable with the scores produced by MCS for the UK and fisheries from all around the world.
 For more information on scoring click here.

 European squid are highly advanced predatory molluscs related to octopus and cuttlefish.
 They are short lived fast growing creatures.
 In Uk waters we find two main species of squid the veined or northern squid Loligo forbesi and the European or common squid Loligo vulgaris.
 Both species grow no larger than 60cm in length although they are often larger than the imported squid often encountered in restaurants.
 Squid have 8 arms and 2 longer tentacles which are used to capture their prey.
 Between December and May squid breed and lay large egg masses on the seabed.
-Squid will only live for 2 or3 years After laying eggs the females die and males may continue living until the next mating season.
+Squid will only live for 2 or 3 years After laying eggs the females die and males may continue living until the next mating season.
 Because of this fast turnover squid are less vulnerable to fishing than many species (19% vulnerability score source sealife base).

 Squid catches are not managed and there is no assessment of squid stocks.
 Their rapid growth and high reproductive rates mean that environmental factors are more important than fishing pressure to stocks.
 Squid fisheries in Cornwall are small scale and not likely to lead to over fishing, however little is known so it is impossible to say if the fishery is sustainable.
+Landings have shown a consistent downward trend over time.

 Squid are caught by jigging – where unbaited lures called pirks are used on handlines to catch squid, often at night time.
 This method of catching is selective and undersized catches can easily be returned unharmed.
 There is no problem with bycatch or damage to the seabed.